If you’re about to buy your first pressure washer, or you’ve just bought one you need to know how to use it, maintain and store it.

 If you’ve jumped straight to how to use a pressure washer, go back to how to start the pressure washer and get it started.

 Choose the right nozzle/attachment for the job

-Read your manual, or check our nozzle guide, you want to make sure you choose the right nozzle / attachments for the job at hand, for example, you do not want to use a high-pressure washer nozzle if you are cleaning your car.
+Read your manual, or check my nozzle guide, you want to make sure you choose the right nozzle / attachments for the job at hand, for example, you do not want to use a high-pressure washer nozzle if you are cleaning your car.